smbutterfield/ibmt17-18/_02-int-scales-keys/b3-tx-scales.md

 ## Chromatic scale

 The chromatic scale is not a tonality, because it has no tonic.
-It is however, the ultimate pitch collection.
-Because it contains all twelve pitch-classes, it is a useful way to memorize all enharmonic equivalents.
+It is however, the ultimate pitch collection and functions as a useful way to familiarize a student with all twelve pitch-classes.

-The final "Happy Birthday" version on the previous page uses every scale degree in order to demonstrate resolution in a diatonic key, but it is not a "chromatic" tonality.
+The final "Happy Birthday" version on the previous page uses every possible scale degree in order to demonstrate resolution in a diatonic key, but it is not a "chromatic" tonality.
 That example is still in G major, but it is heavily embellished using chromatic tones.

 Of particular note, the example demonstrates the importance of considering resolution when choosing which chromatic pitch to use.
 Generally, if a pitch is raised, it should resolve upward; if a pitch is lowered, it should resolve downward.
-For example, `li` and `te` may be enharmonically equivalent, but they function differently because their accidentals imply specific resolutions. `Li` should resolve to `ti`, but `te` should resolve to `la`.
+For example, `li` and `te` are enharmonically equivalent, but they function differently because their accidentals imply specific resolutions. `Li` should resolve to `ti`, but `te` should resolve to `la`.
 This is not only important in simplifying notation for harmonic analysis, but it also makes it easier for performers when reading heavily chromatic music.

 ## Putting it all together